ShomailKhan/shop_app/README.md

 # 🛍️ Shop App

-A modern, full-featured e-commerce Flutter application with Firebase backend integration.
-This app demonstrates a complete shopping experience with authentication, product management, cart functionality, and responsive design for both mobile and web platforms.
+A modern, Flutter application with Firebase backend integration.
+This app demonstrates a shopping experience with authentication, product management, cart functionality, and responsive design for both mobile and web platforms.

 ---